Building Global Research Partnerships: U of T and the World

 - Please use the application template

-- Make sure to first consult your faculty/division (Vice/Associate Deans for Research & Graduate Studies) through your department Chair to ensure you follow any established internal review process prior to engaging with OVPI.
-The Faculty of Arts & Science (FAS), for example, has developed an internal process to evaluate IDC applications from FAS researchers for matching FAS funding.
+- Make sure to first consult your faculty/division (Vice/Associate Deans or Vice-Principal for Research/Graduate Studies) through your department Chair to ensure you follow any established internal processes for reviews and submission prior to engaging with OVPI.
+The Faculty of Arts & Science (FAS), for example, has developed an internal process to evaluate all IDC proposals led by FAS researchers.
+FAS researcher led IDC applications will need to get approval from FAS, irrespective of whether the proposal is seeking FAS matching funding, before submitting the IDC proposal to OVPI.
 Please visit link to learn more.

 - After submission to OVPI, proposals will be adjudicated by an interdisciplinary committee chaired by the Associate Vice-President, International Partnerships

 - Decisions will be communicated within 8 weeks of submission

 - For more information consult the FAQ